huckbit/es6webpack/README.md

 ```

 ### Build and watch the project
-To start watching and compile the app, run form the terminal:
+To start watching and compile the app run:

 ```shell
 npm run webpack